showcase-tv/AnyParameterListForUnity/Assets/AnyParameterList/README.md

 - An AnyParameterList instance can have an array of AnyParameter's.
 - An AnyParameterList instance can have any set of multiple AnyParameter instances of any types.

+### AnyParameterList.AddParameter()

+add a new AnyParameter

+### AnyParameterList.DeleteParameter(param)

+delete the specified parameter

+### AnyParameterList.FindParameter(id)

+return the parameter of specified id, or return null if not found.
+If there is more than one parameters that match, the parameter which has the earliest index in the list will be returned.

 ## What is AnyParameter class

 - AnyParameter is also a component (MonoBehavior), but be used only inside AnyParameterList components.
 An AnyParameter instance have a value of any supported types.

-### AnyParameter.id
+### AnyParameter.Id

 id (name) of this parameter

-### AnyParameter.typeName
+### AnyParameter.TypeName

 name of currently having type

-### AnyParameter.boolValue, intValue, objectValue, ...
+### AnyParameter.BoolValue, IntValue, ObjectValue, ...

 the value of this parameter.
 You need to choose correct value property, depends on the type of the parameter.

 ## Drawbacks

-- It uses more storage spaces than ideal, because one AnyParameter instance actually have all of the values of supported native types, except inherited types from Object.
+- It uses more storage spaces than ideal, because one AnyParameter instance actually have all of the storage space of supported native types, except inherited types from Object.

 ## Currently supported value types

 - Boolean
-- Int (Int32)
+- Int (System.Int32)
+- Float (System.Single)
 - Double
 - String
 - Vector2
 - Vector3
+- Color
+- Rect
 - UnityEngine.Object
 - UnityEngine.GameObject
 - UnityEngine.Texture2D